 Freelance cameraman Ashoka Mukpo no longer has Ebola in his bloodstream and will be allowed to leave Nebraska Medical Center on Wednesday.
 The 33-year-old was working for NBC News when he tested positive for Ebola in Liberia.
 “I fought and won, with lots of help,” he tweeted.

-Texas nurse Amber Vinson, who is being treated for Ebola at Emory Hospital in Atlanta, is steadily regaining her strength and her spirits are high, her family said.
-Her mother, Debra Berry, said doctors can no longer detect the virus in Vinson's body.
-She will be transferred from isolation, and her family is "ecstatic," Berry said.
+Texas nurse Amber Vinson, being treated for Ebola at Atlanta’s Emory University Hospital, is steadily regaining her strength and her spirits are high, her family said.
+Doctors can no longer detect the virus in Vinson’s body, and she’ll be transferred from isolation, her mother said.

-The condition of Nina Pham, who contracted Ebola after treating Duncan, has been upgraded from fair to good.
+The condition of Nina Pham, who, like Vinson, contracted Ebola after treating Duncan, has been upgraded from fair to good.

 Bentley the dog doing well

-Samples from nurse Pham's dog Bentley were collected Monday.
-The good news is the animal tested negative for the virus.
+Samples from nurse Pham’s dog Bentley tested negative for the virus.
 More specimens will be collected before the end of the 21-day quarantine.

 U.S. ‘Ebola czar’ takes office